 Most modern homes have open floor plans.
 This allows natural light and air to flow freely throughout the house.
 This kind of architecture avoids all sorts of seams and blocks in space.
 You can forget awkward pillars and obstruct dividers.
 You need to make sure that your floor design is as smoothly flowing as most of the space in and around a room.
 You need to keep your flooring smooth and consistent.
 This also makes your hardwood floor easy to clean and maintain.

 You can easily create the sense of space and segregation by varying the color of the rooms.
 Hardwood floors look good in dark finishes.
-The dark color also hides the dirt and scratches.
+The dark color also hides the dirt and scratches, which means that you will need less floor cleaning.
 This has one disadvantage.
 During the seasons with less light, the rooms can appear darker without artificial lighting even in the daytime.
 You can soften the ambiance with a rug.

 Layer It With Rugs Of Lighter Colors